Background and Duties

 - The ability to write clean and readable code in C#.

-- Development experience using a SQL Server database.
+- Development experience using Structured Query Language and the SQL Server database.